By Tim Lambert

 The Sumerians fought with chariots pulled by donkeys.
 They also used bows and arrows.
 They also fought with spears, axes, and clubs.
 Although they did not wear armor soldiers did wear leather jackets studded with bronze, which gave them some protection and they wore copper helmets and carried rectangular shields.

 After about 2,350 individual city-states rose to dominate the region.
-An age of empires began.
+The age of empires began.
 Sargon the ruler of Akkad (2340-2284 BC) created the world’s first empire.
 However, his empire was short-lived.
 It broke down after the death of his grandson Naramsin (2259-2223 BC).
 The city-state of Ur then created another short-lived empire.

 Finally, Hammurabi king of Babylon (1792-1750 BC) conquered the rest of Mesopotamia and created yet another empire.